-

 Example of bracing

-On the other hand, in the case of a concrete slab of less than 4″, there is no choice but to rebuild the foundation under the columns.
-The foundation design will vary according to lifting capacity and soil type.
+When the slab is too thin, a dedicated foundation can be built under the columns.
+This is a more involved solution, but sometimes necessary to ensure a stable installation.
 At this stage, the company in charge of the work will have to carry it out under the construction decree, i.e. with an RBQ license and a qualified workforce (like our sister company Premium Industrial Structures, for example).

 Example column with concrete foundation

-The thickness of the concrete slab required for the project should be indicated on the quotation provided to you by your lifting supplier and will also be specified on the technical drawings when reviewed for approval.
-Unless indicated otherwise, it is the responsibility of the building owner and purchaser to check that the concrete slab meets the required specifications.
-But how?
+The required slab thickness for your project should be specified in your lifting equipment supplier’s proposal and later confirmed in the technical drawings submitted for approval.
+Unless stated otherwise, it is the responsibility of the building owner or buyer to ensure that the slab meets these specifications.

 Learning Center